Publishing content on the Web #

 readmeForceAgreement=true

-File Index #
+File index #

 Create an index of the files.
-For this, use the separately distributed tool mit.py.
-After obtaining mit.py, you can create an index with the following command.
+Use the separately distributed tool

 cd content-top